 • Mini-Mental State Examination (MMSE): A brief screening tool for cognitive impairment, often used to assess dementia.

 Depending on the specific cognitive concerns being evaluated, these neurocognitive tests can be used individually or as part of a battery.
-The results provide detailed information about an individual’s cognitive strengths and weaknesses, which can be used for diagnosis, treatment planning, and tracking changes over time, often through follow-up neurocognitive testing.
+Neurocognitive exam results provide detailed information about an individual’s cognitive strengths and weaknesses, which can be used for diagnosis, treatment planning, and tracking changes over time, often through follow-up neurocognitive testing.

 Neurocognitive Exam Example